Mayank0619gupta/AI-Project/README.md

-# AI-Project
+# Startup-Vision

-Welcome to the **AI-Project** repository!
+Welcome to the **Startup-Vision** repository!
 This project leverages the power of artificial intelligence, developed primarily in TypeScript, to provide innovative solutions.
 Explore, contribute, and make the most out of this dynamic AI-powered project.

 ---